 Stay at home order has been lifted.The beaches, dog park, and pool at the lodge have reopened but will remain to practice safe distancing, no more than 10 in a crowd and hand washing.

 April 1, 2020

 Our Priority is to keep our guests and staff safe during this time.
-Check our Facebook daily for updated videos, lessons, and activity ideas for at home, by our Naturalist, Mike Ezell.
+Check our Facebook daily for updated videos, lessons, and activity ideas for at home, by our Naturalist.

 March 30, 2020

-OPEN: Until otherwise notified AND based on the understanding and practice of social distancing: Main campground, rooms at the Lodge (lobby only for checking in and checking out; we encourage booking and payment on our online reservations portal): multi-use trails, Eagles Nest Golf Course, Town Creek Fishing Center, Camping Store, Fishing Piers, and Overlook areas.
+OPEN: Until otherwise notified AND based on the understanding and practice of social distancing: Main campground, rooms at the Lodge (lobby only for checking in and checking out; we encourage booking in advance: multi-use trails, Eagles Nest Golf Course, Town Creek Fishing Center, Camping Store, Fishing Piers, and Overlook areas.

 Remain Socially Distant: when at the beach complex, dog park, Lodge swimming pool, and playground areas.

 COVID-19 Safety Measures for Events